muktharamesh20/61040-portfolio/assignments/assignment1.md

     - fretonomy, biggest hurdle in getting good (intermediate)

     - actually learn to become comfortable with the notes, and how they relate to each other too app
-5. Social Events
-    - planning with others
-    - finding an event
-    - media reccommendation from friends
-        - hard to remmeber
-        - add your own, share it to friends and add to their lists
-6. Internships
+5. Internships
     - Job search/applier
     - Internship + mentorship + event planner – aggregate deadlines, networking events, and prep materials; visualize a “career roadmap” for students.
-7. Travelling (with friends/family too)
+6. Travelling (with friends/family too)
     - Trip planner
         - feature to add people, everyone can put down things that they want, you can vote on them as well, and see different configurations and cost and stuff
         - each person can have their own plans as well? (like flights and stuff??)